Sunday, December 30, 2012

 At the moment, take heart from those around you who want to care for you and be present for you in your distress.
 They don't always know how, they don't always do it right, but they try.
 Sorrow is a matter of taking turns.
 This year, it's yours.
 Next year, it might be you setting the table for someone else who feels that they cannot cope. ~ Deidre Felton, in Bereavement Magazine, November/December 2000.

-In a recent post I shared the observation that, no matter how good their intentions, people may find it difficult to know what to say or do when we are struggling with the loss of a beloved family pet.
+In an earlier post I shared the observation that, no matter how good their intentions, people may find it difficult to know what to say or do when we are struggling with the loss of a beloved family pet.
 But what happens when we’re anticipating or coping with the death of a person dearly loved?

 Sunday, October 7, 2012